Shokoufeh-Salem-Minab/knowledge-base-service-master/README.md

 * `trustLevelStep` - step trust level increased or decreased (default 0.15)
 * `trustLevelThreshold` - minimal level after word will be removed (default 0.1)

-Every time we add new word, it appends to database with value `defaultTrustLevel`.
+Every time we add a new word, it appends to the database with value `defaultTrustLevel`.
 If word already exists in DB, it trust level **increased** using `trustLevelStep` step.
-In same time all other names that starts with entered word will be **decreased** using `trustLevelStep` step.
+In the same time, all other names that start with entered word will be **decreased** using `trustLevelStep` step.
 ```
 Example:
 We have Jim, Jim Beam and Jim The Great.